tock/tock/CONTRIBUTING.md

 ## What Goes Where?

-This repository contains for the core Tock kernel, the main userland library and the officially support hardware platforms.
-Drivers useful for these platforms, improvements to the core kernel or changes to the main userland libraries live here.
+This repository contains the core Tock kernel, the main userland library and the officially supported hardware platforms.
+Drivers useful for these platforms, improvements to the core kernel, or changes to the main userland libraries live here.

-If you are porting Tock to a different hardware platform or building an application for an existing platform, that code should go in a separate repository.
-We still encourage you to join the mailing list and IRC channel and ask questions there.
+If you are porting Tock to a different hardware platform or building an application for an existing platform, that code should go in a [separate repository][out-of-tree].
+We still encourage you to join the [mailing list][listserv] and [IRC channel][irc] and ask questions there.
 Of course, if building your application or port requires in changes in this code base, we encourage you to contribute them here.

 ## Feature Requests

-To request a change to the way that Tock works, please post an RFC to the mailing list rather than an issue in this repository.
+To request a change to the way that Tock works, please post an RFC to the [mailing list][listserv] rather than an issue in this repository.

 ## Bug Reports